What You Need to Know About Semiconductor Processor

-Occupation Description Perform any or all of the following functions in the manufacture of electronic semiconductors: load semiconductor material into furnace; saw formed ingots into segments; load individual segment into crystal growing chamber and monitor controls; locate crystal axis in ingot using x-ray equipment and saw ingots into wafers; and clean, polish, and load wafers into series of special purpose furnaces, chemical baths, and equipment used to form circuitry and change conductive properties.
+Example of Semiconductor Processor Job Perform any or all of the following functions in the manufacture of electronic semiconductors: load semiconductor material into furnace; saw formed ingots into segments; load individual segment into crystal growing chamber and monitor controls; locate crystal axis in ingot using x-ray equipment and saw ingots into wafers; and clean, polish, and load wafers into series of special purpose furnaces, chemical baths, and equipment used to form circuitry and change conductive properties.

-Daily Life Of a Semiconductor Processor
+A Day in the Life of a Semiconductor Processor

 - Operate saw to cut remelt into sections of specified size or to cut ingots into wafers.

 These are the skills Semiconductor Processors say are the most useful in their careers: